onecommons/unfurl/tosca-package/README.md

 from tosca_repositories.my_repo.bar import foo
 ```

-`unfurl export` will resolve imports from repository by creating a`tosca_repository` directory with symlinks to the location of the repository.
+`unfurl export` will resolve imports from a repository by creating a`tosca_repository` directory with a symlink to the location of the repository.
 This enables compatibility with IDEs that rely on simple file system path mapping to resolve Python imports.

 ## Usage